PickleKemo/k8s-eks-gitops/README.md

 # EKS GitOps Deployment

 **EKS GitOps Deployment**
 A fully automated, end-to-end GitOps pipeline for deploying containerized applications on Amazon EKS.
-This project uses **GitHub Actions** for continuous integration—building, testing, scanning, and publishing Docker images to ECR—and **Argo CD** for declarative, self-healing continuous delivery.
+This project uses **GitHub Actions** for continuous integration building, testing, scanning, and publishing Docker images to ECR and **Argo CD** for declarative, self-healing continuous delivery.
 Kustomize overlays keep your manifests DRY, while Prometheus and Grafana provide real-time monitoring and autoscaling via HPA and the Cluster Autoscaler.
 Secrets are managed securely (KMS-encrypted Kubernetes Secrets, SealedSecrets or ExternalSecrets), and the entire workflow is locked down with AWS IRSA, Kubernetes RBAC, Pod Security Admission, network policies, and best-practice CIS benchmarking.

 ## Repository Structure